okeefm/s3g/doc/s3g_protocol.markdown

 Response (0 bytes)

-## 133 - Delay: Pause all motion for the specified time
+## 133 - delay: pause all motion for the specified time
 Halt all motion for the specified amount of time.

 Payload

-    uint32: Delay, in microseconds
+    uint32: delay, in microseconds

 Response (0 bytes)